girijashankarj/kalu/kalu_biography.md

 - Jambhulwadi

 The place mattered less than being together.
+At Ladhghar, he especially enjoyed fish and the night-ride vibes there.

 ### 6.10 Small Moments That Defined Him [2016-2025]
 Recognising our vehicles and voices from inside the flat.
 Sitting in the garden watching birds, reacting instantly to cats.
 Late-night walks, going out and returning on his own.
 Rough play that shifted naturally back to calm.
 Enjoying rain walks while still hating bath time.